jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 A network architects need to understand the impacts of scaling changes on users and traffic.
 These may include fate of ongoing sessions, latency/jitter, packets in flight, or running processes, attempts to contact resources that are no longer present, and the time it takes for the network to converge to its new state.

 Dynamic scaling requires an understanding of load levels for the network, so information collection is required.
 It also requires understanding the power, time and other costs of making changes.
-(See {{I-D.pignataro-enviro-sustainability-architecture}} for discussion of tradeoffs and multi-objective optimization.)
+(See
+{{I-D.pignataro-enviro-sustainability-architecture}} for discussion of tradeoffs and multi-objective optimization.)
+Understanding the resiliency requirements for a network or a piece of equipment is also important for the optimal control of resiliency, e.g., as an input to decisions on how many instances of replicated services need to be run and where.

 Some of the strategies that are useful in implementing a well working dynamic scaling include:

+* Matching the currently used resources to the actual need, be it about traffic demand or resiliency.
+One way to do this is to use of power-proportional underlying technologies, such as chipsets or transmission technologies.
+And where this is not sufficient, the ability to turn components or systems on and off is an alternative strategy.

 * Ability to enter "no new work" mode for equipment, to enable some resources to be eventually released/turned off.